 We do not have access to the DB2 source code.
 To evaluate the benefits of Lachesis for DB2, we simulated its effect by modifying traces obtained from our DB2 setup.
 We ran all 22 queries of the TPC-H benchmark and captured their device-level I/O traces.
-We then wrote a tracereplay tool and used it to replay the original captured traces.
-Finally, we compared the trace replay time with the DB2 query execution time.
+We then replayed the original captured traces using a trace-replay tool we wrote and compared their replay time with the DB2 query execution time.
 The trace-replay method is quite accurate; the measured and replayed execution times differed by at most 1.5%.